nickbabcock/dness/README.md

 - If the IP is different than WAN then a request is sent to namecheap to update it
 - If the IP is the same, no action is taken

 This method suffers from natural flow of dns propagation.
 When namecheap receives the update, it may take up to an hour for cloudflare to see the new record.
 In the meantime, dness will keep updating namecheap servers with the WAN.
 This has no consequential side effects other than momentary confusion why updates are being sent to namecheap every 5 minutes.

-Future revisions of this provider may use another method (like API integration) if the current method proves deficient enough.
+Namecheap does not support updating AAAA (IPv6) records through their dynamic DNS api.

 #### He.net